My low profile stoma in a belly fold solution UPDATED Now 6 days!

 1. Apply either:

-5. Align the pouch exit downward over genital area.
+5. Align the pouch exit downward over genital area properly, get this right!

-6. Seat the wafer starting from the bottom, pressing upward and left.
+6. Seat the prepared wafer starting from the bottom, pressing upward and centering left and right.

-8. Use the toilet paper tube to apply even pressure for 3 minutes.
+8. Use the hard toilet paper tube to apply even hard pressure around the stoma for 5 minutes to bond the barrier adhesive.

-10. Press all wafer adhesive for an additional 60 seconds.
+10. Press down all wafer adhesive for an additional 60 seconds.
+Allow NO air pockets or it will grow mold and undermine the barrier adhesive, causes itching.

 ---